 Ashland is the leader for the state of Oregon with 28 recognized Firewise USA neighborhoods within the city limits.
 Ashland's first 7 communities were created in 2011 and the program has taken off since then.

 Working with fire professionals, neighborhoods in the City of Ashland can earn Firewise USA status by meeting the following requirements.

 Complete a community assessment and create an action plan that identifies agreed-upon achievable solutions to be implemented by the community.
 This can be done by the City's Fire Adapted Communities Coordinator

 Sponsor a local Firewise Task Force Committee which maintains the Firewise USA program and tracks its progress.

 Observe a Firewise Clean Up Day each year that is dedicated to a local project.

 Invest a minimum of $24.14 per resident annually in local Firewise projects.

 Submit an annual online report that documents continuing compliance with the program.

-Visit firewise.org, or by call Ashland Fire & Rescue and ask for more information about how your neighborhood can become Firewise!
+Visit firewise.org, or call Ashland Fire & Rescue and ask for more information about how your neighborhood can become Firewise!

 How safe is your home's ignition zone?
 Check out the latest publication from Firewise USA to learn more about your home.